 There are heaps of options in the city for food, though you’ll find many in the area immediately surrounding the touristic sites.
 I’d venture outside this area, as many have low quality and equally low service.
 Get to the bars in El Arenal near the bullring or those in the Macarena district, near the Alameda de Hércules.

 I lived in Triana for three years, and it’s still my favorite neighborhood in the city.
 Azulejo tiles decorate age-old bars, flamenco chords echo the cobblestone back alleys at twilight and religious processions are about as common as traffic jams (or the cause them!).
 I miss living there daily.

-What’s great about Triana is that it’s still old school enough, though new, trendy establishments are begin to elbow their way in.
-There’s a great sushi restaurant in the market that opens at meal times, Calle Betis pulsates on weekend nights thanks to its bars and nightlife and the views from the Triana bridge are stunning.
+What’s great about Triana is that it’s still old school enough.
+Although new, trendy establishments are begin to elbow their way in.
+There’s a great sushi restaurant in the market that opens at meal times.
+Calle Betis pulsates on weekend nights thanks to its bars and nightlife.
+The views from the Triana bridge are stunning.